GT-ARC/opaca-core/README.md

 See [Execution Environments](doc/environments.md) for more information on different ways to execute the platform and agent containers.

+Note: The Runtime Platform requires Java version 17 or higher.

 ## Environment Variables (Runtime Platform)